effl-lab/Fast-Neural-Fields/ICLR2025/README.md

 ## Weight Scaling Initialization for SNFs

 ### Image regression
-For running a code, you need to install Pytorch, Numpy and Matplotlib.
+To run the code, you need to install PyTorch, NumPy, and Matplotlib.

 ```
 ### Weight scaling (Ours)